-Moscow is a relatively safe place to live, although the traffic and driving conditions can pose additional concerns (with cars parked on the pavements etc.).
-As long as children are made aware of the dangers and, as in any big city, parents watch over their children as normal, all should be fine.
+Moscow is a relatively safe place to live.
+However, the traffic and driving conditions can pose additional concerns.
+As long as children are aware of the dangers and parents watch over their children as normal, all should be fine.
 Most expats are surprised at how safe they feel in Moscow once they’ve moved here, given the amount of bad publicity and their negative preconceptions.

 Where to live in Moscow with children?

-Moscow is an expensive city and you should try to negotiate a good budget if you’re moving on an expat package.
+Moscow is an expensive city.
+Try to negotiate a good budget if you’re moving on an expat package.
 If not, deals can still be found but your choice of area and style/size of apartment might be limited.

 The main decision is whether to live in town or in one of the out-of-town compounds/areas.
 The most popular areas for expats are Rosinka, Pokrovsky Hills and Serebryanny Bor.
 The location will depend on your family’s situation of course.
 Traffic in Moscow is notoriously bad and jams frequently cause short distances to take over one hour.
 The Metro is fast and reliable but not recommended during rush hour, particularly with children.

 Some of the residential estates are located near the main international schools, making these compounds an attractive option for families, although all the main schools do offer minibus services.
-The most popular areas in the centre for expats to live are Chisty Prudi, Patriarshy Prudi, Frunzenskaya and Arbat.
+The most popular areas in the center for expats to live are Chisty Prudi, Patriarshy Prudi, Frunzenskaya, and Arbat.

 What about doctors and paediatricians in Moscow?